drake1701/addons/AddOns/Livestock/ReadMe.txt

 Slash Commands for Livestock

-	There are a few slash commands for Livestock, and are listed below.
+	There are a few slash commands for Livestock, and are listed below. /livestock and /ls both work for commands.

 	"/livestock" - This will bring up the menu bar containing the Livestock dropdown lists for mounts and pets as well as the 3D viewer.